smkent/monoscad/rugged-box/README.md

 [models][customizable-penguin-case-by-ctag],
 I decided to build a rugged box model of my own!
 This model can create parametric boxes, and can also be used as a library to make customized boxes!
-I chose [OpenSCAD][openscad] so the software and model could be fully open source.
+I chose [OpenSCAD][openscad] so the software and model would be fully open source.

 ## Features